 - Mirador del Jazmin: Not to be outdone by the other hotels, this spot is also housed inside a 16th-century building.
 Overall, it’s possibly the most convenient location, as it’s just a few hundred feet from both Mirador del Jazmin and Plaza Nueva.

-✔ Best neighbourhood to stay in Granada for lovers of art & architecture
+✔ Best neighbourhood to stay for lovers of art & architecture

 Realejo is the old Jewish quarter and one of the more interesting areas to explore in Granada.
 This is a charming neighbourhood with friendly locals and quaint cafes.
 It’s also a lot like Albaicin, due to the history that it contains.

-As one of the older neighbourhoods, Realejo houses a lot of older buildings.
+As one of the older neighbourhoods in Granada, Realejo houses a lot of older buildings.
 For those who love checking out examples of early architecture, Realejo is a real treasure.

 Art lovers will also find something to enjoy.
-Raul Ruiz or El Nino, spray paints detailed artwork on many of the older buildings to give them a facelift, creating a unique atmosphere that you won’t find in other parts of the city.
+Raul Ruiz or El Nino, spray paints detailed artwork on many of the older buildings to give them a facelift, creating a unique atmosphere that you won’t find in other parts of Granada.

 Realejo and Albaicin are right next to each other, ensuring that you’re still close enough to enjoy everything.
 You’re just a little further south, which puts you a bit closer to the shopping districts to the south and west of the neighbourhood.

 At night, the neighbourhood is quite lively.
-In fact, the nightlife is one of the main reasons to stay in the area.
+In fact, the nightlife is one of the main reasons to stay here.
 Many of the bars stay open late, which provides you with endless tapas and cocktails.